HenrykHaniewicz/PulseBlast/README.md

 Directories / files inside the text file need not be in any particular order.

-TOAs will be printed to the screen in TEMPO2 format however, currently, the telescope name *will* need to be changed by the user to the newly used TEMPO2 codes until I can figure out how to implement this.
+TOAs will be saved in TEMPO2 format to the save file path and filename given however, currently, the telescope name *will* need to be changed by the user to the newly used TEMPO2 codes until I can figure out how to implement this.
+If no output file path is given, current working directory will be used.
+If no filename is supplied, a default filename, `PSR_TOAs.toa`, will be used.

 **Templates**